 Most fundamentalists are familiar with the “Five Fundamentals of the Faith” upon which early twentieth-century Fundamentalism was founded.
 The inspiration of Scripture, the virgin birth, the deity of Christ, His substitutionary atonement, and His resurrection and physical return to earth are the absolute basics of an orthodox framework of Christian faith.
 What the last thirty years has revealed, however, is that these five fundamentals are not enough to safeguard orthodoxy by themselves, and are no longer sufficient as a test for orthodoxy.

 A case in point is the issue of inspiration.
 Some of the most lethal attacks against the Scriptures in recent years have affirmed inspiration (and even inerrancy).
-At the same time, they have rejected the veracity and authority of Scripture (for example, see the recent book by Kenton Sparks; Baker, 2008).
+At the same time, they have rejected the veracity and authority of Scripture (for example, see the recent book [amazon 0801027012] by Kenton Sparks; Baker, 2008).

 The reason the historic five fundamentals are no longer a sufficient test for orthodoxy is the fact that they rest on a more basic metaphysical foundation that has been quietly undermined by philosophy.
 (In this essay, the term “foundation” has nothing to do with foundationalist epistemology.)
 Philosophers, and theologians who have been heavily influenced by philosophy, have ceded key aspects of the doctrine of God that seem to conflict with philosophy’s demands.
 Rather than keeping philosophy in its proper place as the handmaid of theology, some have allowed the servant to become master.
 In doing so, the foundation of our theology has been subtly undermined.
 If we do not take heed to the foundations of our beliefs, we will not know that the framework has been undermined until it is too late.
 We will be like front line soldiers resisting the visible enemy encamped across the field, while a stronger force tunnels underneath our lines preparing to attack from the rear.